 Alcohol use disorder is diagnosed according to the number of symptoms that present as mild (2 or 3 symptoms), moderate (4 or 5 symptoms), or severe (6 or more symptoms).

 Alcohol addiction can trigger many negative effects on your physical and mental health, as well as impacting your personal and professional lives.
+While some people believe they can be a functioning alcoholic, alcohol addiction is too destructive to not be a negative influence on someone’s life.
 Some of the most common effects of alcohol addiction include:

 One of the most common and straightforward alcohol addiction tests is the CAGE questionnaire.
 The questionnaire consists of the following four questions:

 Two or more positive responses indicate a possible problem with alcohol abuse that warrants evaluation by a medical professional.